danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 ### Cloud Controller Manager

-This module also provisions a [Cloud Controller Manager for Cloud.dk](https://github.com/danitso/clouddk-cloud-controller-manager).
+This module also provisions the [Cloud Controller Manager for Cloud.dk](https://github.com/danitso/clouddk-cloud-controller-manager).
 The controller adds support for services of type `LoadBalancer` as well as other important features.

 ## Input Variables